Bronstein, Gewirtz & Grossman, LLC Notifies Sh... | INN

-Bronstein, Gewirtz & Grossman, LLC Notifies Shareholders of PayPal Holdings, Inc. Investigation
+Bronstein, Gewirtz & Grossman, LLC Notifies Shareholders of Bausch Health Companies Inc. Investigation

-Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of PayPal Holdings, Inc. .
-Investors who purchased PayPal sharesare encouraged to obtain additional information and assist the investigation by visiting the firm’s site: investigation concerns whether PayPal and certain of its officers andor directors have violated federal securities laws.On July 29, 2021, PayPal filed a …
+Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Bausch Health Companies Inc. .
+Investors who purchased Bausch sharesare encouraged to obtain additional information and assist the investigation by visiting the firm’s site: investigation concerns whether Bausch and certain of its officers andor directors have violated federal securities laws.On August 3, 2021, Bausch …

-Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of PayPal Holdings, Inc. (“PayPal” or the “Company”) (NASDAQ:PYPL).
-Investors who purchased PayPal sharesare encouraged to obtain additional information and assist the investigation by visiting the firm’s site: www.bgandg.comPYPL
+Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Bausch Health Companies Inc. (‘Bausch or the ‘Company’) (NYSE:BHC).
+Investors who purchased Bausch sharesare encouraged to obtain additional information and assist the investigation by visiting the firm’s site: www.bgandg.combhc

-The investigation concerns whether PayPal and certain of its officers and/or directors have violated federal securities laws.
+The investigation concerns whether Bausch and certain of its officers and/or directors have violated federal securities laws.

-On July 29, 2021, PayPal filed a quarterly report on Form 10-Q with the U.S. Securities and Exchange Commission (“SEC”), reporting the Company’s financial and operating results for the second quarter of 2021.
-In its quarterly report, PayPal disclosed investigations by the SEC and the Consumer Financial Protection Bureau (“CFPB”).
-Specifically, PayPal disclosed receipt of Civil Investigative Demands from the CFPB “related to Venmo’s unauthorized funds transfers and collections processes, and related matters” and “to the marketing and use of PayPal Credit in connection with certain merchants that provide educational services”; and that the Company has “responded to subpoenas and requests for information received from the [SEC] relating to whether the interchange rates paid to the bank that issues debit cards bearing our licensed brands were consistent with Regulation II of the Board of Governors of the Federal Reserve System, and to the reporting of marketing fees earned from the Company’s branded card program.”
-On this news, PayPal’s stock price fell $18.81 per share, or 6.23%, to close at $283.17 per share on July 29, 2021.
+On August 3, 2021, Bausch issued a press release announcing its financial and operating results for the second quarter of 2021.
+Among other results, Bausch reported a net loss of $595 million compared to $236 million for the same period in 2020, citing an unfavorable change in operating results coupled with a decrease in the benefit from income taxes.
+Bausch also reported an operating loss of $270 million, compared to $27 million for the same period in 2020, which the Company stated was primarily driven by the increase in Other expense, primarily attributable to higher adjustments related to the settlement of certain litigation matters in the second quarter of 2021, an increase in Selling, general and administrative expenses and the impacts of a recall due to a quality issue at a third-party supplier partially offset by an increase in contribution due to the positive impacts of the recovery of the COVID-19 pandemic.
+Following this news, Bausch’s stock price fell $3.19 per share, or 10.76%, to close at $26.46 on August 3, 2021.

-If you are aware of any facts relating to this investigation, or purchased PayPal shares, you can assist this investigation by visiting the firm’s site: www.bgandg.com/pypl.
+If you are aware of any facts relating to this investigation, or purchased Bausch shares, you can assist this investigation by visiting the firm’s site: www.bgandg.com/bhc.
 You can also contact Peretz Bronstein or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC: 212-697-6484.

 Bronstein, Gewirtz & Grossman, LLC is a corporate litigation boutique.
 Our primary expertise is the aggressive pursuit of litigation claims on behalf of our clients.
 In addition to representing institutions and other investor plaintiffs in class action security litigation, the firm’s expertise includes general corporate and commercial litigation, as well as securities arbitration.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.